 SECTION 5.
 The Council shall meet at the times and places fixed by ordinance, but must hold at least two regular meetings each month.
-The Clerk shall call special meetings of the Council upon written request of the Mayor, the Council President, or any twoa majority of the Council members.
-Requests for special meetings shall state the subjects to be considered and no final action may be taken with respect to any other subject shall be considered atduring a special meeting except by consent of all members of the Council.
+The Clerk shall call special meetings of the Council upon written request of the Council President or a majority of the Council members.
+Requests for special meetings shall state the subjects to be considered and no final action may be taken with respect to any other subject during a special meeting.
 All meetings of the Council and of committees thereof shall be open to the public, and the rules of the council shall provide that citizens of the City shall have a reasonable opportunity to be heard at any regular meetings in regard to any matter being considered thereat.